 Withdrawal Policy

-Authors from all over the world are invited to share their original research and ideas on the platform of Advanced Research Publications (ARP) to get maximum impact in the scientific community.
+Authors from all over the world are invited to share their original research and ideas on the platform of Advanced Research Publications (ADR) to get maximum impact in the scientific community.
 Each submitted paper is double-blind peer-reviewed and professionally checked for quality.
-ARP provides support to authors at every step in the process of publication.
+ADR provides support to authors at every step in the process of publication.

 Authorship Criteria